What to say when someone dies

 It may take people months or years to grieve and for some people it will never feel better.

-It’s best not to assume or put a timer on other people’s emotions.
+While we want our loved ones' pain to ease as quickly as possible, it's best not to assume or put a timer on other people's emotions.

 Sometimes keeping quiet can be even worse than saying the wrong thing.